 The Corporation believes that strong and appropriate corporate governance practices are essential to fostering stakeholder trust and confidence, efficient management and long-term shareholder value.
 Since 2010, the Board has embarked on a program of effective corporate governance renewal and continuous improvements and has established parameters to ensure that it meets or exceeds the applicable regulatory corporate governance requirements.
-Starting two years ago, there is an in camera session scheduled and held with the independent Directors only at each Board meeting.
+The independent Directors periodically carry out in camera session.
 The CGHR Committee of the Board ensures that policies and mandates previously established are updated as required and adhered to.
 The CGHR Committee has formalized the Board mandate and reviewed the committee charters and the Code of Business Conduct and Ethics.
-A copy of the Board Mandate is attached in Schedule C to this Circular.
+A copy of the Board Mandate is attached in Schedule B to this Circular.

-The Corporation's response to the Canadian Securities Administrators ("CSA") guidelines are summarized in Schedule B to this Circular.
+The Corporation's response to the Canadian Securities Administrators ("CSA") guidelines are summarized in Schedule A to this Circular.